Skip to main content

 To run compiled applications outside of Qt Creator (e.g. from the terminal or file manager), Qt runtime libraries must be bundled.
 MNE-CPP provides a cross-platform deployment script:

-./tools/deploy.bat dynamic pack # dynamic linking (recommended for development)
+./scripts/deploy.bat dynamic pack # dynamic linking (recommended for development)

-./tools/deploy.bat static pack # static linking
+./scripts/deploy.bat static pack # static linking

 The dynamically linked version is recommended for development.
 For more details, see the Deployment page.